mattly/bork/Readme.md

 - `user`: presence, shell, group memberships of a user account

 ### File System:
-- `directories`: presence of one or more directories
+- `directory`: presence of a directory
 - `file`: presence, contents, owner and permissions of a file
-- `symlink`: presence and target of one or more symlinks
+- `symlink`: presence and target of a symlink

 Writing new types is pretty straightforward, and there is a guide to writing them in the `docs/` directory.
 There is a hitlist of new types in `todo.markdown` and features for existing types in the comments at the top of their scripts.